fbpx

 So, how do you “lay down” your LIFE?

 Jesus did so by becoming man and living among us.
-He “laid down” his life at the right hand of the father – leaving heaven and coming to earth to live among us fallen people.
-Jesus did so in his death for us.
+He “laid down” His life at the right hand of the Father – leaving heaven and coming to earth to live among us fallen people.
+Jesus did so in His death for us.
 He was without sin, yet took on OUR sin and died because of it.

 He “laid down” His perfection and heavenly comfort to “pick up” our fallenness and sin.

-Whether in South Sudan or Vienna we’ve already chosen to “lay down” our life of creature comforts and/or cultural and relational familiarity in order to “pick up” the life and culture of a new place, in order to focus our time and energy on their needs and the ways we are well suited to come alongside them where they are – giving witness to God’s grace at our fray.
+Whether in South Sudan or Vienna, we’ve already chosen to “lay down” our life of creature comforts and/or cultural and relational familiarity in order to “pick up” the life and culture of a new place, in order to focus our time and energy on their needs and the ways we are well suited to come alongside them where they are – giving witness to God’s grace at our fray.

 Instead of stopping there with the thought that “My life is already laid down,” we must see that there is more of life to be laid down.
 Everyday!